lambdaclass/cairo_native/docs/overview.md

 ## Basic API usage example

-The API contains three structs, `NativeContext`, `JitNativeExecutor` and `AotNativeExecutor`.
+The API contains four structs, `NativeContext`, `JitNativeExecutor`, `AotNativeExecutor` and `AotContractExecutor`.
-The main purpose of `NativeContext` is MLIR initialization, compilation and lowering to LLVM.
-The two variants of native executors in the other hand are responsible of executing MLIR compiled sierra programs from an entrypoint.
+The main purpose of `NativeContext` is MLIR initialization, compilation and has some optimizations for their execution. lowering to LLVM. then we have the `AotContractExecutor` which is specialized for Starknet contracts The two variants of native executors in the other hand are responsible of executing MLIR compiled sierra programs from an entrypoint.
 Programs and JIT states can be cached in contexts where their execution will be done multiple times.